ada-lang-io/ada-lang-io/docs/learn/overview/five-structural-elements.md

 Ada provides five major elements for program organization.

-Unline many languages, general types are not used as namespaces for writing functions or procedures.
-While type are important in Ada, they play a different role, and are not used as a way to structure program text.
+Unlike many languages, general types are not used as namespaces for writing functions or procedures.
+While types are important in Ada, they play a different role, and are not used as a way to structure program text.
 Instead related types and their operations go into a package.

-- packages
+- **Packages**
   - group entities
   - unit of compilation
-- subprogram
+- **Subprograms**
-  - reusable sequences of instructions (algorithms)
+  - reusable sequences of instructions (functions, procedures)
-- generics
+- **Generics**
-  - Allow writing a package or subprogram across arbitrary types, packages and subprograms which meet given specifications.
+  - Writing a package or subprogram for arbitrary types which meet certain requirements.
-- tasks
+- **Tasks**
   - define operations done in parallel
-- protected objects
+- **Protected objects**
   - coordinate access to shared data behind possibly complex guard conditions

 |             | **Linear**  | **Concurrent**    |